attakinsky/encryptable/readme.md

 ### Decrypt accessor

 Name and email fields are encrypted.
-You can verify in MySQL witn any tool like console, PHPMyAdmin or Adminer or something.
+You can verify in MySQL with any tool like console, PHPMyAdmin, Adminer or something.

 ```
 >>> $x = User::all();